 This line represents active substances which are not approved under Regulation (EC) 1107/2009 and therefore not listed in the Annex to Regulation (EU) 540/2011.
 However, it should be noted, that, at the time of their use, they were approved but were subsequently removed from the Annex.
 The decline observed in 2012 can be attributed to a reduction of the active substance isoproturon that was placed on the market.
 The drop in 2017 and 2018 is as result of the non-renewal of isoproturon in 2016 and non-renewal of linuron and iprodione in 2017.
-The trendline is similar for 2019, 2020 and 2021.
+The trendline is similar from 2019 to 2022 where additional actives such as Chlorothalonil were not renewed.